 Can Ticks Make You Allergic To Meat?

-We’ve all heard of seasonal allergies, but can ticks be the cause of an even stranger allergy and be making people allergic to meat?
+We’ve all heard of seasonal allergies.
+Can ticks be the cause of an even stranger allergy and be making people allergic to meat?

 Ticks don’t just suck your blood

-Ticks are on the move now that spring is in full swing, but they aren’t just annoying blood suckers, they also carry a lot of diseases with them.
-According to the Centers for Disease Control ticks carry over 15 different diseases that can cause harm to humans.
+Ticks are on the move now that spring is in full swing.
+They aren’t just annoying blood suckers, they also carry a lot of diseases with them.
+According to the Centers for Disease Control, ticks carry over 15 different diseases that can cause harm to humans.

 Not only that, they can also do harm to your pets as well.
-There’s no way to tell by looking at a tick if it is carrying a disease or not, there’s just certain ticks that generally do, but you never really know until it happens.
+There’s no way to tell by looking at a tick if it is carrying a disease or not.
+There are certain ticks that generally do, but you never really know until it happens.
 It only takes one bite to transfer the diseases to you as well.
 If you are able to remove the tick and get it to a lab, there are certain pathogens that can be tested.